-Birgitte is currently starring in HBO’s rock ‘n’ roll drama, Vinyl.
+Birgitte starred in HBO’s rock ‘n’ roll drama, Vinyl.
 The series, created by Terence Winter, and executive produced by Rolling Stones frontman Mick Jagger and George Mastras (Breaking Bad), explores the music business in the 1970’s.
 The pilot episode was directed by Martin Scorsese, and the series also stars Bobby Cannavale, Olivia Wilde, Ray Romano and Juno Temple, among others.
 Vinyl premiered on February 14, 2016.

 In the spring of 2015, Birgitte appeared in HBO’s award-winning, critically acclaimed and highly-rated television series Game of Thrones.
 The fantasy show, adapted from George R. R. Martin’s novels by creators David Benioff and D.B.
 Weiss, returned for its fifth season on April 12, 2015.
 With just 20 minutes of screen time, Birgitte’s portrayal of wildling cheiftainess Karsi became a fan favourite and she was named Best Guest Actress by Watchers on the Wall in 2015